SFTtech/nyan/doc/nyan.md

       * What we do first is create `MonsterBase -> Unit`
       * After applying a patch with `+MonsterBase` it is `TentacleMonster -> Unit, MonsterBase`
       * The linearization will result in `TentacleMonster -> MonsterBase -> Unit`
+  * A patch modifies the value of the target object only
+    * The target object operator will remain the same
+    * The target object value will be changed according to the operation in the patch
+  * A patch replaces the operator and value of a target object, if the patch operation is prefixed with an `@`
+    * Multiple `@` characters are allowed, so they are transferred into the patched object.
+This is only allowed for patching patches.
+    * When applied, the `n` `@` chars from the patch will result in `n-1` `@` chars in the patched patch.
+That way, operator overrides can be propagated to arbitrarily nested patches.
   * The patch will fail to be loaded if:
     * The patch target is not known
     * Any of changed members is not present in the patch target
     * Any of the added parents is not known
     * -> Blind patching is not allowed
   * The patch will succeed to load if:
+    * All members of the patch are available in the patch target
     * The patch target already inherits from a parent to be added
     * -> Inheritance patching doesn't conflict with other patches

 #### Multi inheritance